KlausSchaefers/vue-low-code/README.md

 Vue-Low-Code provides two modes of operation.
 1. The first mode is the 'Full' low code mode.
 The Figma or Quant-UX design is entirely rendered and wired to the business logic.
 The front-end developers will usually do little UI customization and  focus on backend connectivity and business logic.
-2. The second mode is the so called 'DesignLet' mode, which turn your design system into Vue components that can be used as normal components Vue-Low-Code.
+2. The second mode is the so called 'Design System' mode, which turns your design system into Vue components.
+The developers can simply use these as any other VUE component within their projects.
-Vuw-Low-Code will generate custom VUE components on the fly and register them.
-The developers will develop the mayority of the application by hand and use design system components for certain elements such as buttons or input fields.

 ![Vue-Low-Code architecture](assets/LowCodeModes.png "Vue-Low-Code support to modes of operations")

 The full mode will in general result to a faster development experience, however the developers have less control over the front end.
 The
-'DesignLet' speeds up development and helps to implement design systems.
-Please note, that both approaches will maintain the Figma or Quant-UX design as the single source of truth.
+'Design System' mode speeds up development and helps to implement design systems.
+Please note, that both approaches will maintain the design as the single source of truth.
 Design channges will be instantly visible in the application.